Naveenvetrivel/Eligibility-for-Admission/README.md

 To write C# program to find the eligibility for admission to an engineering course

 ## Algorithnm:
+## step1
-1.Start by creating a new class.
+Start by creating a new class.
+## step2
-2.Initiate the integer variables to assign the marks of Maths, Physics and Chemistry and a string variable to assign the name of the student; read the input from the user.
+Initiate the integer variables to assign the marks of Maths, Physics and Chemistry and a string variable to assign the name of the student; read the input from the user.
+## step3
-3.Calculate the first total that sums all the 3 subject marks; and the second total that sums maths and physics marks.
+Calculate the first total that sums all the 3 subject marks; and the second total that sums maths and physics marks.
+## step4
-4.Based on the condition given, check whether the student is eligible for the engineering admission.
+Based on the condition given, check whether the student is eligible for the engineering admission.
+## step5
-5.Display the output for the input read from the user.
+Display the output for the input read from the user.
+## step6
-6.Stop the execution.
+Stop the execution.

 ## Program:
 ~~~